 5. Check for signs of spoilage: Before consuming cooked shrimp, check for any signs of spoilage, such as a foul odor, slimy texture, or unusual discoloration.
 If you notice any of these signs, it’s best to discard the shrimp.

-See also How to cook with orzo
+See also How to cook with curry leaves

 By following these tips, you can ensure that your cooked shrimp stays fresh and safe to consume for a longer period of time.